ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-troubleshooting.md

 ### HCX user interface token timeout
 {: #hcxclient-troubleshooting-hcx-ui-issues}

-Typically, if the vCenter Server UI has been opened for some time you might encounter a timeout in the HCX UI, because the login token to the HCX Manager server timed out.
-Log out of the vSphere web UI and back in to refresh the token.
+Typically, if the VMware vCenter Server® user interface has been opened for some time you might encounter a timeout in the HCX™ user interface, because the login token to the HCX Manager server timed out.
+Log out of the vSphere web user interface and back in to refresh the token.

-### HCX Client UI displaying “NaN” for all metrics on the dashboard screen
+### HCX Client user interface displaying “NaN” for all metrics on the dashboard screen
 {: #hcxclient-troubleshooting-nan-display}

 This issue is related to the permissions of the currently logged in vCenter account.
-Ensure that the Enterprise Administrator group is set in the HCX cloud side appliance manager UI.
+Ensure that the Enterprise Administrator group is set in the HCX cloud side appliance manager user interface.

 ## Migration issues
 {: #hcxclient-troubleshooting-mig-issues}